 Contrary to popular belief, caffeine does not induce breast cysts.
 Breast cysts are the subject of continuing research.
 There is no evidence to show a link between caffeine and breast cancer or cysts, according to Sandhya Pruthi, M.D.
 Fibrosis occurs when a considerable amount of fibrous tissue is present in a given area.

 Cysts are fluid-filled sacs that commonly appear in the breasts of women.
-They’ll be sensitive to the touch and maybe painful.
-Cysts can develop and become painful as a result of hormones, especially during menstrual periods.
+They’ll be sensitive to the touch and may be painful.
+Cysts can develop and become painful due to hormones, especially during menstrual periods.

 The majority of breast lumps in women are fibrosis or cysts.
 Each person’s hormones are different, and coffee can create a variety of symptoms.
-Coffee, on the other hand, has not been linked to breast cysts or fibrosis.
+On the other hand, coffee has not been linked to breast cysts or fibrosis.

 Breast cancer screening: danger vs. benefit

 If you have dense breasts, you must decide whether or not to have additional breast screening every year.
 Consult a doctor about the benefits and drawbacks.
 Breast cancer detection in dense breasts is improved by further screening.
 Early detection of a breast cancer tumor also has a better prognosis.

 In 2016, the United States Preventive Services Task Force stated that current data was insufficient to determine the balance of benefits and hazards of extra screening for women with thick breasts.
 The following are some of the possible consequences: